 "Hyper Fighting Machine Marmalade!" * This is a parody of all those fics in the Manga section which are either Magical Girl stories or high school romances.
 Geez, there's hardly any variety in that section!
 So, this is a parody which I am writing for NaNoWriMo, though it is neither a Magical Girl nor a romance story, the tropes used are mercilessly mocked.
 I would not be writing this if my friends did not like the idea, so they are at least partially responsible for its existence.

 "Reading" * - Finally, something that I have actually finished.
 A mostly philosophical tale about the ramifications of being able to read minds.
 Featuring a snarky little girl, among other things.
 I know how much people like that character archetype.
+NOW REWRITTEN!

 "Knight of Checkers" - Despite the name, this story has nothing to do with checkers.
 Instead, it's mostly about the adventures of a chess club.
 Hopefully, it will be more interesting than that.

 "Linda!
 Laundry!" * - This was concocted in five minutes, deliberately intended as the shortest thing I could possibly write which has that title.
 Don't read too much into it... or on the other hand, read as much into it as you want, as if I were trying to produce "high art".
 You would need to be familiar with a certain Internet personality in order to fully appreciate this one.

 "Bakuhatsu Yangire Shoujo" * - Two-shot.
 The title is deliberately ungrammatical Japanese as a parody of how many Japanese works have completely ungrammatical English titles.
 A rough translation though would be "explosion psychotic girl".
 That is basically what describes this.
 In this story, the protagonist revels in all the wanton destruction she causes.
 Technically a parody, but not quite how you'd expect.
 A sequel is in the works.